bymbcom/bymb-documentation/Knowledge_Center/Knowledge_Center_Status_Dashboard.md

 *This dashboard is updated as new documents are completed*

-## Summary of Changes Since Last Update (May 8, 2025):
+## Summary of Changes Since Last Update (May 18, 2025):
-- Updated IP Cameras document to v1.2 with Hikvision CCTV kits
 - Added new Product documentation:
-  - Hikvision CCTV Kits v1.0
+  - Hikvision Pricing Catalog v1.0
-- Added first Technical Documentation:
+- Added new Services documentation:
-  - Hikvision CCTV Kit Installation Guide v1.0
+  - Business Process AI Automation v1.0
-- Updated "Total Progress" from 53/85 to 55/85 (65%)
+- Updated "Total Progress" from 55/85 to 57/85 (67%)
-- Decreased "Pending" from 32 to 30
+- Decreased "Pending" from 30 to 28
-- Increased Products completion from 8% to 17% (2/12 documents)
+- Increased Products completion from 17% to 25% (3/12 documents)
-- Started Technical Documentation category (9% complete, 1/11 documents)
-- Marked first Installation Guide task as completed in Next Steps section
+- Increased Services documentation count from 15 to 16 (100% complete)
-- Updated Next Steps section to focus on Product Selection Decision Tree and Week 4 priorities
+- Updated Next Steps section to reflect completed CCTV documentation and AI Services addition
+- Added new Week 5 (May 20-26) planning items